 How To Become A Community Liaison

-Are you interested in a career that would allow you to serve people in the communities?
-Do you want to raise awareness of residents concerning various issues that affect them?
-If the answer to both these questions is yes then you can consider a career as a community liaison.
-In this profession, you will have the opportunity to become the link between the people living in a particular community to the organizations or agencies that cater to their needs.
+A community liaison is the link between the people living in a particular community to the organizations or agencies that cater to their needs.
 You have the responsibility of informing them about important issues that concern them and even act as their advocate when the need arises.

 To succeed as a community liaison, you need to have excellent interpersonal and organizational skills.
 You will be talking with people of various backgrounds and addressing their concerns so it’s important that you are able to relate to them effectively.
 Since you will be attending meetings with residents and with the organizations, agencies and politicians, you also need to know how to manage your schedule well.
 People will also look to you for guidance and even advocate for their plight in certain cases so you need to possess leadership skills as well.